J. Edgar Hoover

 Dr. Kevin deLa Plante, former chair of Philosophy and Religious Studies at Iowa State University, for years has served as a leading educator in the field of rational or logical thinking, often called “critical thinking.”
 (His excellent, abundant Podcasts are easy to locate.)
 One of things he’s had to encounter are the complex historical cases that spawn a bevy of theories, some involving conspiracy.

 Dr. deLa Plante reminds us of something basic: any event involving more than person in planning and execution, or coverup, is a conspiracy, by definition.
 A guy robbing a bank all by his lonesome, no, but one guy and his getaway driver, that’s a conspiracy.
 A bookkeeper managing to steal money all by herself, no, but with a partner in the embezzlement, conspiracy.

-Many if not most criminal prosecutions, and many statutes at state and federal levels (RICO statutes and a host of others), involve conspiracy–simply the coordinated actions of more than one person.
+Many if not most criminal prosecutions, and many statutes at state and federal levels (RICO statutes in the U.S. and a host of others), involve conspiracy–simply the coordinated actions of more than one person.

 And of the so-called “conspiracy theories” out there, deLa Plante says, if we knew all the facts, some would probably prove to be true.
 Others would register as false upon close examination.
-God and and Devil are in the details, and in the logical thinking we apply.
+God and and Devil are in the details, and in the logical thinking we apply to them.

 So it’s very silly to talk about “conspiracy theories” with a negative twist.

 If you think a theory is unsupported (by evidence or logic), or overreaching, or driven by stark, deluded paranoia, then say so.
 Call it an “unsupported theory” or “overreaching theory” or even “paranoid theory” if you have some basis for that.